 The new Republican government were keen to sweep away all the privileges that the aristocracy and church had enjoyed under the Ancien Régime and ordered the confiscation of all ecclesiastical property, which in 1791 was put up for sale.

-As Le Moulin de la Roche was owned by the local Prieuré d’ Auvers-le-Hamon, the priory, at this point, which in turn belonged to the Abbaye de la Couture in Le Mans, the two Renés suddenly found themselves with a new landlord, Monsieur Louis Le Lasseux.
+As Le Moulin de la Roche was owned by the local Prieuré d’ Auvers-le-Hamon, the priory, at this point, which in turn belonged to the Abbaye de la Couture in Le Mans, René suddenly found himself with a new landlord, Monsieur Louis Le Lasseux.

 In actual fact, as the Prieuré hadn’t had a resident prieur since the end of the 15th century and all the rights and property of the seigneurie of Auvers had been leased out, or out-sourced to a Fermier Général, or tax farmer.
 His role was to manage all the property and carry out all the tax collecting, administering of justice, arrange for masses to be said and a multitude of other duties and services on behalf of the church.
 In return he got a substantial cut of the Abbey’s revenue from the farms, mill, businesses and so on.